-With minimally invasive hip replacement and contemporary pain control methods, most of Dr. Foran's patients will go home The SAME day or the day AFTER surgery.
+With minimally invasive knee replacement and contemporary pain control methods, most of Dr. Foran's patients will go home the SAME day or the day AFTER surgery.
 That is, you will spend one night in the hospital.
 The following outlines a typical hospital stay.
-NOTE: IF YOU WANT TO GO HOME THE DAY OF SURGERY, THIS NEEDS TO BE ARRANGED WITH DR. FORAN'S TEAM PRIOR TO SURGERY.